 A fairly new option available to employees is the flexible spending account.
-There are flexible spending accounts for healthcare, childcare, transportation, and many others.
-The benefit of these accounts is that you contribute a pre-set amount of pre-tax dollars a year, and you can use it for the designated reason (i.e. healthcare costs, childcare costs, etc.).
+There are flexible spending accounts for healthcare, child care, transportation, and many others.
+The benefit of these accounts is that you contribute a preset amount of pre-tax dollars per year, and you can use it for the designated reason (i.e., healthcare costs, childcare costs, etc.).

 All types of flexible spending accounts have these characteristics:

-Pre-Funding: You have to designate the amount you want to contribute to your FSA during your enrollment period, and you pay into it per paycheck.
-The great thing is that on day 1 of the plan year, you get to have access to the full amount you designated, even though you haven't paid that amount yet.
+Pre-Funding: You have to designate the amount you want to contribute to your FSA during your enrollment period, and you pay into it with your paycheck.
+The great thing is that on day one of the plan year, you get to have access to the full amount you designated, even though you haven't paid that amount yet.
 So, you get a tax-free loan on money.
 The second great thing is that if you leave the company, you don't continue to pay in.
-So, if you spend all your FSA money, the company gave you a small advance as they have to pick-up the tab.
+So, if you spend all your FSA money, the company gave you a small advance as they have to pick up the tab.

-Use-it-or-lose-it: The biggest drawback of these plans is that you have to use the full amount during the plan year, or you lose it.
+Use-it-or-Lose-it: The biggest drawback of these plans is that you have to use the full amount during the plan year, or you lose it.
 This is especially difficult since you have to pre-fund.
-For FSAs for Healthcare, many individuals would simply purchase OTC medication to get their funds out their accounts.
+For FSAs for healthcare, many individuals would simply purchase OTC medication to get their funds out of their accounts.
 However, effective January 1, 2011, you can no longer purchase over-the-counter medication using an FSA unless you get a prescription for it from your doctor.

 FSAs are a great tax-savings tool if they are used correctly.
 I use one every year, but I only contribute a few hundred dollars into it to make sure that I don't lose it.
-I find that once you get a couple of years of medical services under your belt, you can use that to estimate how much you will spend on health care.
-If you use a product like Mint or Personal Capital, you can keep track of your health care costs automatically.
+I find that once you get a couple of years of medical services under your belt, you can use that to estimate how much you will spend on healthcare.
+If you use a product like Personal Capital, you can keep track of your healthcare costs automatically.